 Campus security will check the perimeter of the Charter School.
-He/she will prepare for the dropoff of students and patrol the front of the Charter School.
-Crossing guards set-up cones for dropoff locations and crosswalks.
+Security will prepare for the valet drop-off of students and patrol the front of the Charter School.
 Throughout the day, this team will be visible to students and staff, assisting with students, safety and security.

-Flags will be raised and the eating area will be prepared for students.
+Flags will be raised and the breakfast serving area will be prepared for students.